Tyrn/wei/the-insider-en.typ

 and Bemish.
 Wind and engines howled behind a huge dark window, the glares of the  beacons  darted  across  the landing field  and  chunks of pollen  from blooming  nut  trees  traveled  back  and  forth  over  the  landing  space.
-Technicians  cursed under their breath - the pollen found its way inside all the hardware.
+Technicians  cursed under their breath---the pollen found its way inside all the hardware.
 Superstitious  locals said  that  it was  a bad  omen.
 Pollen whirlwinds were always considered to be  witches  and the places where  they moved particularly high were known to be damned.